 Perhaps the unsurprising answer to this question is yes!
 Dogs do enjoy music.
 And not only do they enjoy it, they have musical preferences unique to their own personalities!

-In fact, the music that induces the most howling seems to be music ripe with wind instruments such as flutes, according to Dr. Coren.
+The music that induces the most howling seems to be music ripe with wind instruments such as flutes.
+So, if your dog is howling along to some music that you’re playing, they may be communicating through their own type of ‘singing’!

 If you want your dog to simply relax and feel good, try playing him some Beethoven or Mozart.